 Post-offer: referencing for onboarding.
 If you want to find out how to best integrate your new hire into your team, you can use post-offer reference checks for onboarding purposes.
 Asking the referees about the candidate’s work styles, preferred management styles, culture and values can help you personalise their onboarding experience and anticipate any potential issues.
 Positive onboarding experiences lead to higher rates of retention, so it makes sense to make the most of your reference checks in this way.

 What should I look for when checking a candidate's references?

 Firstly, when carrying out a reference check, you should look for verification of your candidate’s work history, checking that the job titles, dates, and type of work they put on their CV are correct.
 Sometimes this is all you will want or need to check.

 If you need to find out more detailed information about your candidate, the reference check can be an opportunity for you to gain relevant insights to inform your hiring decisions.Referencing can help get extra information in many different areas.
 Your hiring process can help define what information to try to get from referencing Think about your company and the needs and challenges of the particular team that you are hiring for.
 You could ask questions that will help onboarding, for example about management styles and work environments.
 If culture is a prominent factor in your hiring process, then you may want to ask questions tailored to your company’s values.

-If this sounds useful, but you have concerns that it may be too time consuming or you’re unsure how to go about collecting this kind of information, there are 3rd party referencing companies that can conduct the reference checks on your behalf.
+If this sounds useful, but you have concerns that reference checks may be too time consuming or if you’re unsure how to go about collecting this kind of information, there are 3rd party reference check companies that can collect the references on your behalf.
 Zinc offers an automated referencing service with customisable questions so you can maximise your reference checks without any additional hassle.